garrettwong/gcp-mitre-attack-external/README.md

-# Google Cloud Platform MITRE ATT&CK External Repository
+# GCP MITRE ATT&CK External Repository

 This repository consists of two primary directories, `scripts` and `gcp-audit-logs`.
 The content is based on the fwd:cloudsec conference talk, [OH CR&P!
 I think we've been breached](https://fwdcloudsec.org/speakers.html#oh-crp) presented on September 13, 2021.